eclipse-hono/hono/site/documentation/content/user-guide/mqtt-adapter.md

 mosquitto_pub -u 'gw@DEFAULT_TENANT' -P gw-secret -t event/DEFAULT_TENANT/4712 -q 1 -m '{"temp": 5}'
 ```

-**NB** The example above assumes that a gateway device with ID `gw-1` has been registered with `hashed-password` credentials with *auth-id* `gw` and password `gw-secret`.
+**NB** The example above assumes that a gateway device with ID `gw-1` has been registered with `hashed-password` credentials
+with *auth-id* `gw` and password `gw-secret`.

 ## Command & Control

-The MQTT adapter enables devices to receive commands that have been sent by business applications by means of sending an MQTT *SUBSCRIBE* packet containing a device specific *topic filter* as described below.
-Devices can subscribe with QoS 1 or QoS 0.
+The MQTT adapter enables devices to receive commands that have been sent by business applications by means of sending an
+MQTT *SUBSCRIBE* packet containing a device specific *topic filter* as described below.
+Devices can subscribe with QoS
+1 or QoS 0.
 The adapter indicates the outcome of the subscription request by sending back a corresponding *SUBACK* packet.
-The SUBACK packet will contain *Success - QoS 0* (`0x00`) or *Success - QoS 1* (`0x01`) for a valid command topic filter indicating QoS 0 or 1 and will contain the *Failure* (`0x80`) value for an invalid or unsupported filter.
-When a device no longer wants to receive commands anymore, it can send an MQTT *UNSUBSCRIBE* packet to the adapter, including the same topic filter that has been used to subscribe.
+The SUBACK packet will contain *Success - QoS 0* (`0x00`) or *Success - QoS 1* (`0x01`) for a valid command topic filter
+indicating QoS 0 or 1 and will contain the *Failure* (`0x80`) value for an invalid or unsupported filter.
+When a device
+no longer wants to receive commands anymore, it can send an MQTT *UNSUBSCRIBE* packet to the adapter, including the same
+topic filter that has been used to subscribe.

-When a device has successfully subscribed, the adapter sends an [empty notification]({{< relref "/api/event#empty-notification" >}}) on behalf of the device to the downstream AMQP 1.0 Messaging Network with the *ttd* header set to `-1`, indicating that the device will be ready to receive commands until further notice.
-Analogously, the adapter sends an empty notification with the *ttd* header set to `0` when a device unsubscribes from commands.
+When a device has successfully subscribed, the adapter sends an
+[empty notification]({{< relref "/api/event#empty-notification" >}}) on behalf of the device to the downstream
+messaging infrastructure with the *ttd* header set to `-1`, indicating that the device will be ready to receive commands
+until further notice.
+Analogously, the adapter sends an empty notification with the *ttd* header set to `0` when a
+device unsubscribes from commands.

 Commands can be sent following a *request/response* pattern or being *one-way*.

-For *Request/Response* commands, devices send their responses to commands by means of sending an MQTT *PUBLISH* message to a topic that is specific to the command that has been executed.
-The MQTT adapter accepts responses being published using either QoS 0 or QoS 1.
+For *Request/Response* commands, devices send their responses to commands by means of sending an MQTT *PUBLISH* message
+to a topic that is specific to the command that has been executed.
+The MQTT adapter accepts responses being published
+using either QoS 0 or QoS 1.

-The MQTT adapter checks the configured [message limit]({{< relref "/concepts/resource-limits.md" >}}) before accepting any command requests and responses.
-In case of incoming command requests from business applications, if the message limit is exceeded, the Adapter rejects the message with the reason `amqp:resource-limit-exceeded`.
-And for the incoming command responses from devices, the Adapter rejects the message and closes the connection to the client.
+The MQTT adapter checks the configured [message limit]({{< relref "/concepts/resource-limits.md" >}}) before accepting
+any command requests and responses.
+In case of incoming command requests from business applications, if the message
+limit is exceeded, the Adapter rejects the message with the reason `amqp:resource-limit-exceeded`.
+And for the incoming
+command responses from devices, the Adapter rejects the message and closes the connection to the client.

 The following sections define the topic filters/names to use for subscribing to and responding to commands.
 The following *shorthand* versions of topic path segments are supported: